This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Size: Disneyland has a much smaller geographic footprint than Disney World, so guests can easily walk to the Disneyland Park, the California Adventure and Downtown Disney from all three Disney hotels as well as from some of the closer non-Disney hotels.
+Size: Disneyland has a much smaller geographic footprint than Disney World, so guests can easily walk to the Disneyland Park, the California Adventure and Downtown Disney from all three Disney hotels as well as from some of the closer non-Disney hotels.
 The smaller size also means that guests won’t get tired just walking from one attraction to another.

-- Weather: Regardless of what time of year guests visit, the weather will likely be pleasant in Disneyland.
+Weather: Regardless of what time of year guests visit, the weather will likely be pleasant in Disneyland.
 Anaheim’s average temperature is 78 degrees, and the area only gets about 13 inches of rain per year, one-third the national average.

-- Cars Land: A part of the California Adventure, Cars Land transports guests to Radiator Springs, the fictional town in the “Cars” movie franchise.
+Cars Land: A part of the California Adventure, Cars Land transports guests to Radiator Springs, the fictional town in the “Cars” movie franchise.
 The area includes a Radiator Springs Racers, an attraction where riders race one another through a set created by the Disney Imagineers in convertible cars.

-- SoCal CityPASS: Disney has partnered with LEGOLAND California Resort and SeaWorld Adventure Park to offer special tickets that cover all three attractions.
+SoCal CityPASS: Disney has partnered with LEGOLAND California Resort and SeaWorld Adventure Park to offer special tickets that cover all three attractions.
 These tickets provide a significant savings on admission prices for all the attractions.
 Guests have 13 days to use the passes, so they can plan activities at a pace that meets their scheduling needs.

-- Food: Disneyland Resort offers a variety of treats for guests to snack on between thrill rides and live shows.
+Food: Disneyland Resort offers a variety of treats for guests to snack on between thrill rides and live shows.
 Guests with a sweet tooth may be especially interested in La Brea Bakery Cafe, located in the Downtown Disney area.
 The bakery receives high praise from visitors, and Dessert Professional Magazine named Disneyland’s executive pastry chef, Jean-Marc Viallet, one of the Top 10 Pastry Chefs in America in 2016.

-- Best for Disneyland caters to families with children of all ages, young adults and couples.
+Best for: Disneyland caters to families with children of all ages, young adults and couples.

-Disneyland Company Profile
+Disneyland Company Information